 Moreover, to operate on Tmall, a company is required to use what is called a “Tmall Partner”, which is a third-party company that helps to provide assistance in onboarding and operation for businesses that are working on Alibaba’s platforms such as Tmall.

 How to Open a Merchant Account on Tmall.com?

-Then, in terms of registration, Tmall requires its merchants to have official Chinese documents as well as to have your products registered with the local authorities.
-This is the reason why most of the foreign brands you’ll see on Tmall tend to be international and F500 brands that already have an entity in China (We can help you register your company in China and get licence for your products categories!).
+Then, in terms of registration, Tmall requires its merchants to have official Chinese documents as well as to have their products registered with the local authorities.
+This is the reason why most of the foreign brands you’ll see on Tmall tend to be international and F500 brands that already have an entity in China (We can help you register your company in China and get a license for your products categories!).

 Contact us to open your merchant account on Tmall.com

 What are the Requirements for Opening a Merchant Account on Tmall?